AuthenticPM/OpenCreativesV2.1/src/pages/blog/2020-11-01-the-masterpiece-of-hair-styling.md

 **What’s the most amazing experience you’ve had that’s directly attributed to your career**

 I did the same when we had the cafe we bought it without any money.
-But we just believe that if we gave it 100% was the breard man, it was a VR and, and start with small goals.
+But we just believe that if we gave it 100% was the bread man, it was a VR and, and start with small goals.
 You should be able to do it.
 I mean, if you're confident in what you do, you know, everything else follows.
 You know, I told my staff all the time, because now they're all on commission and stuff like that.
 It's like guys, it's not about how much money you make at the end of the week, or how much money you turn over.
 It's about making that client happy.
 Yeah, once that client walks out, they're happy and it makes all the difference

 **What do you do to keep yourself mentally sharp and on the ball?**